 There are a lot of distracting thoughts in golf.
 One of the best ways to block distracting thoughts is to use a swing thought as you make your swing.
 If you consciously put something in your mind, you have a better chance of blocking distracting thoughts.
 The swing thought becomes an integral part of the pre-shot routine.
 Essentially, the pre-shot routine reminds you to use the swing thought.
 Remembering to use your swing thought is the last part of the pre-shot routine.
 This makes using the pre-shot routine even more important.

-You must spend time on the driving range to find and effective swing thought.
+You must spend time on the driving range to find an effective swing thought.
 The swing thought is not only used to block distracting thoughts, the swing thought also stops you from thinking too much about swing mechanics.
-When you find an effective swing thought, your swing will just happen without thinking and the ball will do what you envisioned.
+When you find an effective swing thought, your focus is on the motion of the swing instead of hitting the ball.

 Here are a few examples of swing thoughts that golfers use in order to block distracting thoughts.